MikeAustin71/pathfileopsgo/README.md

 and *DirMgr*, discussed above.

 ### Collections
-This library also provides collections to manage groups of file and directory managers.
+This package also provides collections to manage groups of file and directory managers.

 1. DirMgrCollection - Processes and manages collections of type 'DirMgr'